VivekChugh/Low_level_CPP_optimizations/code_optimizations.md

 | **2.
 Cache Line Size and Strided Access** | Cache Lines / Prefetching | Implement a large array traversal using two patterns: sequential access (`v[i]`) and strided access (`v[i + K]`, where K is large, e.g., 16).
 Measure how performance collapses when access jumps frequently, defeating prefetchers and wasting cache lines. |
 | **3.
 False Sharing Prevention** | Cache Coherence / False Sharing | Define a structure containing two variables (`long long a`, `long long b`) that naturally share a 64-byte cache line.
 Create a version that uses `alignas(64)` and padding to separate them.
 Run two threads, each modifying one variable in a tight loop, and compare the performance of the two structures. |

-### Chapter 3: Compiler Optimizations and Build Modes
+### Section 3: Compiler Optimizations and Build Modes
-This chapter explains how to leverage the compiler through optimization levels, vectorization, and build modes like LTO and PGO.
+This Section explains how to leverage the compiler through optimization levels, vectorization, and build modes like LTO and PGO.

 | Snippet Concept | Optimization Technique Illustrated | Source Reference |
 | :--- | :--- | :--- |